FiloSottile/mlkem768/README.md

 Reviewers unfamiliar with polynomials or linear algebra might find the background at https://words.filippo.io/kyber-math/ useful.

-This code is aimed at being upstreamed in the standard library.
+This code was upstreamed in the standard library in Go 1.24, and is now just a wrapper around the standard library's `crypto/mlkem` package.